patrovite/Course_Generator/README.md

 ## How to run Course Generator - LINUX
 * You need a version 7 (minimum) of the java runtime environment (JRE)
-* Download the latest version from the [TechAndRun website](http://techandrun.com/course-generator/telechargement/)
+* Download the latest version from the [Release section](https://github.com/patrovite/Course_Generator/releases)
 * Uncompress the archive in a directory (where you want)
 * Give the execution right to "course_generator.sh"
 * Execute "course_generator.sh"